Creating an MCR VXC

 - Select Add Connection from the Actions menu.

-- Private Virtual Cross Connect – Connect to other Ports local to the current company account.
+Private VXC – Connect to other Ports local to the current company account.

-After selecting Private Virtual Cross Connect, name the connection (start the name with a letter), select a destination Port (B-End), and select a rate limit that doesn’t exceed the total rate limit for the MCR.
+After selecting Private VXC, name the connection (start the name with a letter), select a destination Port (B-End), and select a rate limit that doesn’t exceed the total rate limit for the MCR.
 Allow enough bandwidth for any connections that you might add later.
 Optionally, enter an VLAN ID for the B-End.

-- AWS - See Creating MCR Connections to AWS.
+- Alibaba - See Creating MCR Connections to Alibaba Express Connect.

-- Alibaba - See Creating MCR Connections to Alibaba.
+- Amazon Web Services - See Creating MCR Connections to AWS.

-- Google - See Creating MCR Connections to Google.
+- Google Cloud - See Creating MCR Connections to Google Cloud Services.

-- Salesforce - See Creating MCR Connections to Salesforce.
+- Microsoft Azure - See Creating MCR Connections to Azure using ExpressRoute.

-- Oracle - See Creating MCR Connections to Oracle.
+- Oracle Cloud - See Creating MCR Connections to Oracle Cloud Infrastructure.

 (Optional) Under Billing Details, enter a Service Level Reference number and a Promo Code, if you have one.